 That online shopping category in particular is very valuable, because 3% cash back is probably the best rate you’ll find on a credit card for general online shopping.

 You’ll also get 2% cash back at grocery stores and wholesale clubs.
-And there’s an excellent introductory bonus of $150 cash back for spending $500 in the first 90 days.
+And there’s an excellent $200 cash rewards introductory bonus for spending $1,000 in the first 90 days.

 Bank of America bank account holders have an extra incentive to get this card, with a cash back bonus of 10–75% when redeeming into an eligible bank account.